 If a crime is taking place, has just occurred, or is suspected, the police must be contacted immediately and UKTD's Lead Safeguarding Officer and Managing Director should be informed.

-14. Why choose UKTD as your training provider?
+12. Why choose UKTD as your son or daughter's training provider?